othrif/notes/content/linux/basics/ip_address.md

 ```

 # Setup ssh port forwarding

+### Change ip address in http://routerlogin.net/ for Netgear

 * Add the host internal ip address to your router's port forwarding service
 * Modify the default port in the host by accessing `/etc/ssh/sshd_config`
 * Some good tips here: https://dev.to/zduey/how-to-set-up-an-ssh-server-on-a-home-computer